-On this day in 1778, John Jay, the former chief justice of the New York Supreme Court, is elected president of the Continental Congress.
-Jay, who graduated from King's College (now Columbia University) at the age of 19, was a prominent figure in New York state politics from an early age.
+On December 10, 1778, John Jay, the former chief justice of the New York Supreme Court, is elected president of the Continental Congress.
+Jay, who graduated from King’s College (now Columbia University) at the age of 19, was a prominent figure in New York state politics from an early age.
 While Jay opposed British interference in the colonies, he was against complete independence from Great Britain.

 Jay was elected to the First Continental Congress in 1774 as a representative from New York, where he published a paper entitled Address to the People of Great Britain, in which he promoted a peaceful resolution with Great Britain instead of independence.
 Jay was reelected to the Second Continental Congress in 1775 but, upholding his opposition to complete independence from Great Britain, he resigned in 1776 rather than sign the Declaration of Independence.